 - Research the best daycare facilities, and only sign your kids up for activities with properly trained and qualified providers.

 Is Koh Tao Safe – The Media

 OK, let’s address the elephant in the room.
 It’s no secret that Koh Tao has attracted its fair share of bad press over the years following the murder of two backpackers in 2014.
 But do bear in mind that in most cases, this is exactly the right description for it – bad press.
-While it is horrible that such a violent crime happened on Koh Tao and nobody is trying to pretend it didn’t, most of the stories in the media calling Koh Tao ‘Death Island’ or ‘Murder Island’ have been sensationalised to add a ‘clickbait’ effect and boost sales.
+It is horrible that such a violent crime happened on Koh Tao and nobody is trying to pretend it didn’t.
+Most of the stories in the media calling Koh Tao ‘Death Island’ or ‘Murder Island’ have been sensationalised.
+This is an effort to add a ‘clickbait’ effect and boost sales.

-It took a long time for the island to recover, and to this day we still receive questions from travellers asking ‘is Koh Tao safe’.
+It took a long time for the island to recover, and to this day we still receive questions from travellers asking ‘Is Koh Tao safe’.
 We believe it is – especially compared to other popular tourist destinations that have much higher crime rates.
-Most visitors agree, and we’ve yet to meet anyone who says they don’t feel just as safe – or even safer – walking around on Koh Tao than they would in their home town or city.
+Most visitors agree, and we’ve yet to meet anyone who says they don’t feel just as safe – or even safer – walking around on Koh Tao as they would in their hometown or city.